opendatabio/opendatabio/README.md

 ### Installation instructions
 First, install the prerequisite software: Apache, MySQL, PHP, pandoc and ImageMagick.
-On a Debian system, use
+On a Debian 9 system, you need to install some PHP extensions as well.
+Use:

 ```
-apt-get install apache2 mysql-server php5 imagemagick php5-mysql pandoc
+apt-get install apache2 mysql-server php7.0 php7.0-mysql php7.0-cli imagemagick pandoc php7.0-mbstring php7.0-xml
+phpenmod mbstring
+phpenmod xml
+phpenmod dom
 ```

 The recommended way to install OpenDataBio is using a dedicated